 Teacher Residents are provided with a living expense support stipend of $28,000 and up to $30,000 with a guaranteed teaching position when they successfully complete the program.
 In return, you must make a commitment to teach for three years in your residency school or district following your completion of the program.
 We intend for our residents to stay in teaching and take on leadership roles in their residency districts for many years beyond the first three.

-Applications for spring 2023 and 2024 cohorts are being accepted.
+Applications for the spring 2024 cohort are being accepted.

 "NetSERVE has one of the BEST support systems to become a teacher!
 I can't wait to help students believe in themselves. "